minhtran-q/hibernate-knowledge/README.md

   State | Description |
   --- | --- |
   New or Transient | Transient entities exist in heap memory as normal Java objects.
-The persistent context does not track the changes done on them.
+The persistent context does not track the changes done them.
 It don't associcate with any **Session** and not mapped to any database table row.|
   Persistent or Managed | A persistent entity is mapped to a specific database row.
 Hibernate’s current running **Session** is responsible for tracking all changes. |
   Detached | Detached entities have a representation in the database but these are currently not associcate with any **Session**. |
   Removed | Removed entities are entities that already exist in the database and will be deleted after flushing (commit) |